-Molecular Probes' Fluorescein-EX Protein Labeling Kit provides a convenient means to label proteins with fluorescein.
-This kit contains everything that is required to perform three separate labeling reactions and to purify the resulting conjugates.
-Each of the 3 vials of the reactive dye provided in the kit is sufficient for labeling ~1 mg of an IgG antibody, although other proteins can also be labeled.
+The Oregon Green 488 Protein Labeling Kit contains everything that is required to perform three separate labeling reactions and to purify the resulting conjugates.
+The Oregon Green 488 reactive dye (Figure 1) has a succinimidyl ester moiety that reacts efficiently with primary amines of proteins to form stable dye- protein conjugates.
+Each of the three vials of reactive dye provided in the kit is sufficient for labeling ~1 mg of an IgG antibody, although other proteins can also be labeled.